ReXulEc/ReXulEc/README.md

 I have been using <b>Adobe Photoshop, After Effect</b> and <b>Illustrator</b>
 for 3 years.I can code <b>Python, Javascript, Html, Css</b> well.

-- 🔭 I’m currently working on a website..
+- 🔭 I’m currently working on exams..
 - 🌱 I’m currently learning Python.
-- ✨ I want to make a guard bot with discord.js .
+- ✨ I want to make Virutal Webcam with Python.

 You can follow me on these platforms to get more information about me and follow news about my projects!